Introduction

 This Pricing Calculator is provided for informational purposes only and includes:

-• Infrastructure Price: Node and switch costs (one‑time).
+- Infrastructure Price: Node and switch costs (one-time).

-• License Price: Host fee (€10/core), Windows Server fee (€23.30/core) – or, if using custom pricing, a monthly cost per node plus a one‑time cost per node for Datacenter licenses.
+- License Price: Host fee (10/core), Windows Server fee (23.30/core) - or custom pricing: monthly + one-time cost per node.

-• Service Price: Azure Virtual Desktop (AVD) and SQL Managed Instance (SQLmi) usage costs (monthly).
+- Service Price: Azure Virtual Desktop (AVD) and SQL Managed Instance (SQLmi) usage costs (monthly).

 Actual costs may vary depending on vendor quotes, hardware configurations, and licensing agreements.